eu-digital-identity-wallet/av-doc-technical-specification/docs/annexes/annex-A/annex-A-av-profile.md

 incrementally over the course of the project.

-The profile uses OpenID for Verifiable Credential Issuance [OID4VCI] for issuance of Proof of Age attestations, and OpenID for Verifiable Presentations [OID4VP] and W3C Digital Credentials API [W3C Digital Credentials API] for presentation of Proof of Age attestations, respectively.
+The profile uses OpenID for Verifiable Credential Issuance [OID4VCI] for issuance of Proof of Age attestations.
+Furthermore, for the presentation of Proof of Age attestations, the profile uses  the W3C Digital Credentials API [W3C Digital Credentials API] as specified in ISO/IEC TS 18013-7, Annex C, as well as OpenID for Verifiable Presentations [OID4VP] as a fallback mechanism.
 The attestation format used is ISO mDoc [ISO18013-5].

 A full list of the open standards used in this profile can be found in Overview of the Open Standards Requirements.